 Data Source: HIV/AIDS reporting system.
 Data are available annually.

-Out-of-state individuals removed from database
+Out-of-state individuals removed from database.

 How are we doing?
-The percentage of diagnosed HIV-positive people who are in HIV primary medical care has improved to 84%.
-Some of the increase from 2013 was due to a data quality improvement project, but the trend had been upward even before this.
+The percentage of diagnosed HIV-positive people who are in HIV primary medical care has improved to 85%.

 Percent of people with late diagnoses of HIV infection (AIDS diagnosis made within 1 year of HIV diagnosis).